CppPlayground/LTC-LinearTimecode-SMPTE/README.md

 ### What is LTC?

 "LTC" stands for "Linear Timecode" and is used to encode/decode timecode data in an audio signal.
 Basically you have an audio signal that runs synchronously with the music or the film and in which the timecode is stored as a bit sequence.
-You can store the time and date in a timecode, but I'll just cover the time for now.
+You can also store the date in a timecode, but I'll just cover the time for now.

 ----